echabert/ESIPAP-RPI/sessions/Session1.md

 #### Step 2.1: Including the class SenseHat

  Open the header of the SenseHat class in order to study and understand its structure.
+ You will find it at the address: *~/tools/sensehat/SenseHat.h*.
  Both the structure and the language keywords should have been presented during the lecture.
  If you have questions, you can directly contact the supervisors.